-Due to quarantine measures implemented to combat COVID-19, humanitarian actors continue to face access challenges which affect project implementation.
-At the same time, the 7+7 scheme, which provides for the reactivation of economic sectors after seven days of radical quarantine, facilitates movement during the weeks of flexibilization.
-However, organizations need support in obtaining permits to facilitate deliveries and activities in the field.
+Due to COVID-19 quarantine measures, humanitarian actors continue to face access challenges that have an impact on project implementation.
+At the same time, the 7+7 scheme, which consists of seven days of reactivation of economic sectors and seven days of strict quarantine, was in effect until the end of November and facilitated movements during the weeks of flexibilization.
+However, organizations need support to obtain permits to continue deliveries and activities on the ground.

-The Cluster continues its coordination and support activities in information management, providing updates and reports in terms of logistics capacity and access restrictions.
-This includes the development of guidelines and mechanisms within the framework of the COVID-19 Global Humanitarian Response Plan (GHRP).
+The Cluster continues providing coordination and support through information management, updates and reports on logistical capacity, constraints and access, including guidelines and mechanisms within the framework of the COVID-19 Global Humanitarian Response Plan.

-The Cluster supported the compilation and dissemination of information for the repatriation flights organized by the embassies and the humanitarian flights organized by the World Food Program to Venezuela, from the operational hub in Panama.
+The Cluster supported the compilation and dissemination of information for repatriation flights organized by embassies and humanitarian flights organized by the World Food Program to Venezuela, from its operational center in Panama.

-The Cluster, through the media channels, such as group communications and mailing lists, facilitates the exchange of practical logistics information between partners.
+Through means of communication such as group communications and mailing lists, the Cluster seeks to promote the exchange of practical logistical information among its partners.

-Flights organized and managed as part of the World Food Programme's logistical support to the global response have had some challenges, especially with authorizations to facilitate the movement of humanitarian personnel.
-Due to the complexity of migration procedures, access to these flights has been restricted for NGO humanitarian personnel.
+Flights organized and managed as part of the World Food Program's logistical support have benefited humanitarian personnel, but due to the complexity of migration procedures, access to these flights has been restricted for NGO humanitarian personnel.